Children’s Mental Health Week

 Further resources:

-• To help primary schools mark Children’s Mental Health Week 2024, the National Literacy Trust has produced assemblies and lesson plans based on Charlie Mackesy’s book The Boy, the Mole, the Fox and the Horse.
+- To help primary schools mark Children’s Mental Health Week 2024, the National Literacy Trust produced assemblies and lesson plans based on Charlie Mackesy’s book The Boy, the Mole, the Fox and the Horse.
 The resources are designed to encourage pupils to explore what mental wellbeing means and to reflect on the ways the characters in the book look after their own wellbeing.
-You can also download assembly presentations for primary and secondary schools from previous years that highlight the relationship between reading, writing and wellbeing.
-All website resources available with the NLT’s free membership.
+Resources available with the NLT’s free membership.

 Rate this resource